 In this unique and collaborative program between Evergreen and Daejeon University in Korea, we will investigate how to conduct oral-history research, storytelling, and learning in a diverse community.
 In addition, this program will serve as an opportunity for students to work collaboratively as language learners and language mentors, supported by introductory study of ESL instruction techniques.
 Together we will investigate the intersections of story, communication, language, and context through academic reading, small group projects, films, field trips, and food.

-education, teaching English language learners, qualitative research, and oral history
+This offering will prepare you for careers and advanced study in: education, teaching English language learners, qualitative research, and oral history

 $250 for entrance fees, transportation, and an overnight field trip.

 Scheduled for: Day

 Final schedule and room assignment:Spring